-Birthdays: King George IV, Cecil B. DeMille, The alien Alf- 1757, Cantinflas, Buck Owens, George Hamilton, Edith Hamilton, Diamond Jim Brady, screenwriter William Goldman, Mtsislav Rostropovitch, Xenia Sharpe (educator who invented the childrens reader Dick and Jane) Kathy Lee Bates-the author of the song America the Beautiful, Klara Schickelgruber- Hitlers mom, Dominique Swain, Pete Samprass, John Casale-I'm not Fredo!
-Casey Affleck is 41.
+Birthdays: King George IV, Cecil B. DeMille, The alien Alf- 1757, Cantinflas, Buck Owens, George Hamilton, Edith Hamilton, Diamond Jim Brady, screenwriter William Goldman, Mtsislav Rostropovitch, Xenia Sharpe (educator who invented the children’s reader Dick & Jane) Kathy Lee Bates-the author of the song America the Beautiful, Klara Schickelgruber- Hitlers mom, Dominique Swain, Pete Samprass, John Casale-I'm not Fredo!
+Casey Affleck is 42.

 1915 - "Of Human Bondage," by William Somerset Maugham, published.

-1927- the William Wellman movie WINGS opened with Howard Arliss and Buddy Rogers, the first silent film to win best picture at the Academy Awards before the advent of sound.
+1927- the William Wellman movie WINGS opened with Richard Arlen and Buddy Rogers, the first silent film to win best picture at the Academy Awards before the advent of sound.
 The second silent film to win best picture was The Artist, in the year 2012.

 1932 Aldous Huxley's Brave New World first published.
 Before anyone ever heard of stem cells, Huxley had written a scholarly paper on the moral dangers inherent in controlled eugenics.
 Writer H.L.
-Mencken urged him to put his ideas in a fiction form to reach a wider audience.
-The title comes from Shakespeare's the Tempest " Oh Brave New World, that has such people in it!'
+Mencken urged Huxley to put his ideas in a fiction form to reach a wider audience.
+The title comes from Shakespeare's the Tempest " Oh Brave New World, that hath such people in it!'

 1951- Bob McKimson’s Warner Bros short Hillbilly Hare.
 The short includes the long routine animated by Emery Hawkins when Bugs Bunny takes over calling a square dance and uses it to torture the two twin-brother hillbillies who are after him.